kavia-common/weekly-insight-report-platform-22440-22449/web_frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Supabase Authentication

+This app integrates Supabase for authentication via magic link.

+1. Copy `.env.example` to `.env` and set:
+   - `REACT_APP_SUPABASE_URL`
+   - `REACT_APP_SUPABASE_ANON_KEY`
+   - Optionally set `REACT_APP_FRONTEND_URL` (defaults to `window.location.origin`) for magic link redirects.

+2. Start the app with `npm start`.
+The Dashboard is public, while Reports and History require authentication.

+3. Sign in:
+   - Navigate to the "Sign In" link in the left navigation or go to `/signin`.
+   - Enter your email to receive a magic link.

+4. Sign out:
+   - Use the profile dropdown in the top-right header.

+Notes:
+- The auth provider listens for Supabase `onAuthStateChange` and persists sessions.
+- The UI follows the Ocean Professional theme with blue and amber accents.

 ## Customization

 ### Colors